 Crowder's exhibit of photos documenting the lives of rural-urban migrants in Bolivia, Sueños Urbanos: Urban Dreams- The Search for a Better Life in Bolivia has toured the United States and South America since it opened in 2000 and was most recently hung in the Student Center at the University of Colorado at Colorado Springs (2014-2015) .
 Crowder is the co-author of a recently published book by Bloomsbury Academic Press titled, Visual Research: A Concise Introduction to Thinking Visually (2013).
-Among other obligations Crowder serves as Secretary for the Society for Visual Anthropology and is a board member for Society for Humanistic Anthropology.
+Among other obligations Crowder serves has served as both Secretary and Treasurer for the Society for Visual Anthropology and is a board member and Secretary for Society for Humanistic Anthropology.
 He also reviews applications for the Rockefeller Foundation Bellagio program and the National Science Foundation Division of Behavioral and Cognitive Sciences.
 He continues to be a peer reviewer for many visual and cultural anthropology journals,and also teaches colleagues systematic visual analysis for the NSF sponsored Short-Courses in Research Methods (SCRM).